tangyi970517/TreeKEM.js/README.md

 ### Decomposition of "New" Nodes for Reusing "Old" Nodes

 MLS has an optimization about reusing (the secrets at) "old" nodes.
-In tree data structures, we accordingly consider the following task: to find a decomposition (if any) of a "new" node into an "old" node along with a list of nodes existing in the current tree, so that their leaves disjointly split the leaves of the "new" node.
+In tree data structures, we accordingly consider the following task: to find a decomposition (if any) of a "new" node into an "old" node (probably no longer existing in the current tree) along with a list of nodes existing in the current tree, so that their leaves disjointly split the leaves of the "new" node.

 We figure out the following particular decomposition opportunities:
 - generic "lazy" `add`: